MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/manage_windows_dockerfile.md

 ### COPY

 The `COPY` instruction, copies files and directories to the filesystem of the container.
-The files and directories can be relative to the Dockerfile.
+The files and directories need to be in a path relative to the Dockerfile.

 **Format**